• Skip to main content

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!

-Filed Under: 30 Minute Meals, Gluten Free, Grain Free, Holiday Recipes, Paleo, Side Dishes Tagged With: bacon, bourbon, brussels sprouts, maple syrup
+Filed Under: 30 Minute Meals, Gluten Free, Grain Free, Holiday Recipes, Side Dishes, Thanksgiving Sides Tagged With: bacon, bourbon, brussels sprouts, maple syrup

 Reader Interactions